mdzhang/burns-depression/backend/README.md

 Google Oauth was setup using [these](https://developers.google.com/identity/protocols/oauth2) instructions; [see app here](https://console.cloud.google.com/apis/credentials?project=burns-depression).
 Owned by <mailto:zhang.michelle.d@gmail.com>.

 Oauth app Client ID and Secret are then added to the [supabase authentication settings page](https://app.supabase.com/project/ndiwftxorygotvnblwbg/auth/settings).

+## Storage

+Supabase is also used for data storage.

+It can be explored using [Retool](https://retool.com/).
+See [here](https://amisad.retool.com/editor/56b73190-0e0b-11ed-bc13-9b7b1b94e78e).

+Retool is connected to Supabase using a Postgres connection and the connection string [here](https://app.supabase.com/project/ndiwftxorygotvnblwbg/settings/database).